Skip to Main Content

 • Are you looking for the latest information or can you use sources published within the last ten years?

 Spending a few minutes thinking about your topic will save you lots of time when you begin your research.
-For more information, see our Doing LIbrary Research - Choosing and Defining Your Topic page.
+For more information, see our Research - Choosing and Defining Your Topic page.

 Types of Sources